NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ___________________

 ## Creating a Project
-The [ParametricAnalysisTool Quick Start Guide (PDF)](../../img/pdfs/PAT-Quick_Start_Guide.pdf) provides an introduction to the interface and workflow for creating multiple design alternative from a seed model.
+The [ParametricAnalysisTool Quick Start Guide (PDF)](../../img/pdfs/PAT-Quick_Start_Guide.pdf) provides an introduction to the interface and workflow for creating multiple design alternatives from a seed model.

 When you first open PAT you will see the screen below.
 It shows the workflow: